SoyM/Esp32bot/README.md

 ## Feature

-* Reconnect wifi automatically when the network is disconnected
+* Reconnect WIFI automatically when the network is disconnected
-* Light flashing when system running
+* Board LED flashing when system is running
-* Get timestamp from NtpServer
+* Synchronize time from NtpServer

 ## Usage